 While the journey of integrating technology into education is promising, it's riddled with challenges:

-The impact of EdTech on student engagement cannot be understated.
+The impact of EdTech on student engagement must be considered.

-As Means et al. (2009) eloquently put, a balanced mix of online and offline educational practices drastically enhances the overall learning outcome, a testament to Technology Integration's potential in future education.
+As Means et al. (2009) eloquently put it, a balanced mix of online and offline educational practices drastically enhances the overall learning outcome, a testament to Technology Integration's potential in future education.

 The seamless digital transition in education requires a student-centric approach.
 Here are key strategies to realize this: